mazzz1y/iptv-gateway/docs/index.md

 **Need to transcode?** Configure any FFmpeg command or external tool for stream processing.
 The gateway handles the pipeline, you define the transformation.

-### :material-tune: Flexible Configuration

-Build rules that cascade from global defaults down to individual client overrides.
-Apply configurations at any level:

-- **Global** — Default behavior for your entire gateway
-- **Playlist** — Specific settings per IPTV source
-- **Preset** — Reusable client templates for common scenarios
-- **Client** — Individual customization when needed

 Mix and match rules to create exactly the experience each client requires.

 <div class="grid cards" markdown>